Osteoarthritis (OA), Joint Pain and Joint Degeneration …

 If there are, by Nature’s Design, NO NERVES (aneural) within cartilage, it CANNOT be the direct source of pain (nociceptive) signals to the CNS and brain.
 (CNS = central nervous system.)

 It is also true that chronically over-contracted muscles will resist lengthening, and will not allow full range-of-motion of the joint.
-Over-shortened muscles also cannot deliver their full force, nor move across a full distance, even if they are still “fundamentally strong.”
+Chronically over-shortened muscles also cannot deliver their full force, nor move across a full distance or range-of-motion, even if they are still “fundamentally strong.”

 Rather than degenerating hard tissues, this is very often a problem of Active or Passive Insufficiency, described elsewhere on this website.

 * Technically speaking, “pain sensitive” nerves are actually called “nociceptive” nerves because the signal in the nerve does not get translated into an actual “pain sensation” until it arrives in the conscious part of the brain (cerebral cortex).
-The feeling of pain in your body is actually a projection of your brain, producing sensations that feel as if they are “out there.”
+The feeling of pain in your body is actually a projection of your upper brain structures, producing sensations that feel as if they are “out there” in the body.

 This does NOT mean it’s an illusion or “all in your head.”
 We are merely describing how modern neuroscience has discovered that the brain & perception actually works.
 This helps explain phenomena like phantom limb pain, where an amputated limb is still “felt” as if it’s still there.